To plan for EOFY, or not to plan for EOFY? That is the question...

 You might be asking yourself – how will this benefit me?
 Why do I want to know how much tax I’m going to pay?
 The three main reasons we feel this process is of value to our clients are:

 Taking up tax planning lets you know your estimated tax liability almost 12 months before it’s due.
-For example, by completing your tax planning in May 2019 for the 2018/19 financial year, any tax liability determined wouldn’t be due until the 15th May 2020 (if you lodge your tax return with an accountant).
+For example, by completing your tax planning in May 2022 for the 2021/22 financial year, any tax liability determined wouldn’t be due until the 15th May 2023 (if you lodge your tax return with an accountant).
+That gives you 12 months to plan and save.
 This is particularly important if your business is doing very well and your tax liability is high.

 It gives you time to implement tax-saving strategies before the end of the financial year.
 For example, after reviewing your financial position your accountant may suggest making additional superannuation contributions or accessing small business tax concessions relevant for your business prior to 30 June.
 The timing of implementing these strategies is very important to achieve maximum benefit and your accountant may suggest tax savings you hadn’t thought of.

 It allows for a conversation with your accountant throughout the year about how your business is tracking and what you need from them.
 Do you know what your turnover is?
 Is your gross profit or net profit on target and meeting or exceeding expectations?
+How has COVID-19 really impacted the numbers?
 Do you have enough staff to meet increased trade needs?
 Are you happy with your current accounting software?
 Do you need new equipment/finance?
 Do you want to buy/sell a business?
-Now is the time to talk about changes you can implement to finish off this financial year with a bang, and start 2016/17 afresh.
+Now is the time to talk about changes you can implement to finish off this financial year with a bang, and start 20212/23 afresh.

 So what are you waiting for?
 Let's start the conversation.

 Article Modified 24/04/2022